-Lightly sweet yet savory, Tamagoyaki (Japanese Rolled Omelette) is flavored with dashi stock and makes a delightful Japanese breakfast or side dish for your bento lunches.
+Lightly sweet yet savory, Tamagoyaki is a Japanese rolled omelette that makes a delightful breakfast or side dish for your bento lunches.
+This advanced version called Dashimaki Tamago seasoned with dashi stock is enjoyed primarily in the Kansai (Osaka) region.

 Tamagoyaki (卵焼き or 玉子焼き) is a sweetened Japanese omelette that resembles mini bars of golden pillows.
-With a slightly sweet taste and custardy texture, tamagoyaki is well-loved amongst Japanese children and adults alike.
-You’ve most likely tasted the rolled eggs as part of a Japanese-style breakfast or as a side dish in a bento (Japanese lunch box) or atop sushi.
-Let’s learn how to make tamagoyaki today!
+With a slightly sweet taste and custardy texture, tamagoyaki is well-loved among Japanese children and adults.
+You’ve most likely tasted these rolled eggs in a Japanese breakfast as a source of protein, as a side dish in a bento (Japanese lunch box), or atop sushi.

 What is Tamagoyaki?